tomasdembelli/the-go-programming-language/README.md

 Bare returns are not encouraged to use due to difficulty of making sense out of the code while reading by a human.

 A function for which failure is an expected behavior returns an additional result, conventionally the last one.
-If the failure has only one possible cause, the result is a boolean.
+If the failure has only one possible cause, the result is a `boolean`.
-If the failure may have a variety of causes for which the caller will need an explanation, the type of the additional result is error.
+If the failure may have a variety of causes for which the caller will need an explanation, the type of the additional result is `error`.

 The built-in type `error` is an `interface` type.
 If it is `nil`, that means `success`.

 Usually when a function returns a non-nil error, its other results are undefined and should be ignored.
 However, some functions may return partial result, if this is the case, this should be well documented.

-Go programs use ordinary control-flow mechanism like if and return to respond to errors.
+Go programs use `ordinary control-flow mechanism` like `if and return` to respond to errors.
 This style undeniably demands that more attention be paid to error-handling logic, which is precisely the point.

 When a function call returns an error, it's the caller's responsibility to check it and take appropriate action.

 Error propagation means making a failure in a subroutine a failure of the calling routine.

 Because error messages are frequently chained together, message strings should not be capitalized and newlines should be avoided.

 In general, the call `f(x)` is responsible for reporting the attempted operation `f` and the argument value `x` as they relate to the context of the error.

 We can `retry` the failed operation, possibly with a delay between tries, and perhaps with a limit on the number of attempts or the time spent trying before giving up entirely.

 Stopping the entire program should be reserved to main package.
 And, it should only happen when it is impossible to recover from a failure.

 Generally, after checking an error, failure is usually dealt with before success.
 So that success section does not handled in an else statement with an indentation.

 Functions are `first-class values` in Go.
 They have types, and they may be assigned to variables or passed to or returned from functions.

-The zero value of a function type is nil.
+The zero value of a function type is `nil`.
 Calling a nil function value causes a panic.

-`strings.Map` applies a function to each character of a string, joining the results to make another string
+`strings.Map` applies a function to each character of a string, joining the results to make another string.

 The `*` adverb prints a string padded with a variable number of spaces when using `fmt.Printf`.
 ```go